 Towards the Tipping Point: Global Goals Guide for Business

 The United Nations member states adopted the Sustainable Development Goals (SDGs), also known as the Global Goals, as a universal call to action to end poverty, protect the planet and ensure that all people enjoy peace and prosperity by 2030.
-Businesses have a vital role to play in contributing to the achievement of the Goals.
-The businesses profiled in Towards the Tipping Point: Global Goals Guide for Business are great examples of how leading organisations are acting on the 2030 Agenda.
+Businesses have a vital role to play in contributing to the achievement of Global Goals.
+The businesses profiled in Towards the Tipping Point: Global Goals Guide for Business are great examples of how leading organisations act on the 2030 Agenda.
 The report was sponsored by Deloitte and supported by Arm.

-Secondly, businesses can use the Global Goals as a strategic pathfinder.
-The Global Goals highlight a comprehensive set of risks and opportunities against which businesses can future proof and use to inform strategic choices.
+Secondly, businesses can use Global Goals as a strategic pathfinder.
+The Global Goals highlight a comprehensive set of risks and opportunities against which businesses can future-proof and use to inform strategic choices.
 Businesses developing solutions to meet particular goals can create business growth by providing solutions to others.
 Further, as a common language and set of shared aspirations, the Global Goals can create new and strengthen existing partnerships within and across sectors.